 Here is the latest Idaho news from The Associated Press at 2:40 p.m.
 MDT

+BOISE, Idaho (AP) — Gov. Brad Little says Idaho’s 300,000 schoolkids in grades K-12 can return to schools this fall but with flexible learning strategies to protect them and their communities during the coronavirus pandemic.
+The plan released Thursday says schools must be prepared to teach students with traditional face-to-face methods in the classroom, distance learning online, or a hybrid combination of the two.
+The State Board of Education unanimously approved the plan a few hours before Little’s announcement.
+The release of the plan coincides with surging infections in the state and some half-dozen cities making face coverings mandatory, including the state’s largest city, Boise.

+BOISE, Idaho (AP) — U.S. officials have permanently closed four sheep and goat grazing allotments in and near central Idaho wilderness areas that are important habitat for wolves, bighorn sheep and other wildlife.
+The 140 square miles contained in the allotments are northeast of Ketchum in the Sawtooth National Forest and Salmon-Challis National Forest.
+The Sagebrush Habitat Conservation Fund and Lava Lake Land & Livestock announced the agreement last week.
+A provision in a 2015 bill passed by Congress and signed by President Barack Obama creating three wilderness areas allows the voluntary and permanent closure of grazing allotments.
+How much the conservation fund paid the sheep grower to retire the allotments wasn't disclosed.

-BOISE, Idaho (AP) — The Idaho Supreme Court has rejected the appeal of a man who says he was too young to be sent to death row after he killed two people at the age of 19.
-James Harvey Hairston was sentenced to death in 1996 in connection with the shooting deaths of an elderly couple.
+BOISE, Idaho (AP) — The Idaho Supreme Court has rejected the appeal of a man who says he was too young to be sent to death row after he was convicted of killing two people at the age of 19.
+James Harvey Hairston was sentenced to death in 1996 in the shooting deaths of an elderly couple.
 Prosecutors said William and Dalma Fuhriman, both 72, were killed during a burglary at their rural farmhouse.
-The Idaho Supreme Court unanimously rejected Hairston’s appeal on Monday, noting that while people under the age of 18 can’t be sentenced to capital punishment the U.S. has no such prohibition for older defendants.
+The Idaho Supreme Court unanimously rejected Hairston’s appeal on Monday, noting that while people under 18 can’t be sentenced to capital punishment, the U.S. has no such prohibition for older defendants.

 BOISE, Idaho (AP) — For a while in Idaho, it seemed like the worst of the coronavirus pandemic was over, with most businesses back to nearly normal operations in June.
 A new spike of COVID-19, however, has prompted some concern in the mostly rural state.
 Idaho Gov. Brad Little has called the spike in cases alarming, but so far hasn’t announced any moves to shut the state back down.
 Idaho is still far from being a national hot spot: The state ranks about 14th in the nation for new confirmed cases per capita, and death rates linked to COVID-19 are minimal here compared to other states.